This page describes how I deal with personal information. I may change it from time to time.

 - another solicitor responsible for dealing with my practice if I die or am unable to continue in practice.

 I use cloud services to store and back up personal information.
 I have contracts for this with companies in the European Economic Area (EEA) and in Canada, which the European Commission has decided has adequate data protection.
-Some of these companies store information on servers in the United States or other countries with lesser data protection and use standard contractual clauses or other safeguarding measures.
+Some of these companies store information on servers in the United States or other countries with lesser data protection and other safeguarding measures such as the EU-US Data Privacy Framework.

 I might have to transfer your personal information outside the EEA—